Skip to main content

 • character development

-Overall, the character development in the game is praised for its depth and the complexity of the main characters, particularly highlighted by a surprising betrayal.
-However, some players feel that the main character could benefit from additional heroic traits and further development to enhance the storyline.
-The character designs and voice acting also receive positive mentions, contributing to the immersive experience.
+Character development in the game is praised for its depth and complexity, particularly in the main characters, with well-written narratives and impressive voice acting.
+However, some players feel that the main character could benefit from more heroic traits and further development to enhance the overall storyline.

 • “The story is filled with well-written characters and great character designs along with amazing voice acting.”